SCR Grants

 Notable Numbers

-The Adirondack Lakes Center for the Arts (ALCA) is honored to serve as the coordinating site for the Statewide Community Regrants (SCR) Program offered by the New York State Council on the Arts (NYSCA).
+The Adirondack Lakes Center for the Arts (ALCA) is honored to serve as the coordinating site for the Statewide Community Regrants (SCR) Program funded by the New York State Council on the Arts (NYSCA).

 -